 Delete old Windows 10 update files

-To delete old update files is simply by right click on the hard disk icon on Windows files explorer in this case right click on Local Disk (C:) > Properties > General
+To delete old update files is simply by right click on the hard disk icon on Windows files explorer in this case right click on Local Disk (C:) > Properties > General.

 And let Disk Cleanup calculating how much space you will be able to free up on the system disk /Local Disk (C:)

 Check the box and then click OK, when the dialog box pop up ask you ‘Are you sure want to permanently delete these files’ just click on ‘Delete Files’ button.
+With a brave note that if you really no longer need it.

 Let Windows cleanup your hard drive, it will take a few minutes for windows to finish the job for you